QubesOS/qubes-doc/InstallationGuide.md

 -   Installer might not support some USB keyboards (\#230).
 This seems to include all the Mac Book keyboards (most PC laptops have PS2 keyboards and are not affected).

+-   If you don't enable Composition (System Setting -\> Desktop -\> Enable desktop effects), which you really should do, then the KDE task bar might get somehow ugly (e.g. half of it might be black).
+This is some KDE bug that we don't plan to fix.

 Getting Help
 ------------